 Q: How long does it take to receive an answer from New Hope once your application is sent in?

-Q: How long is the wait time to receive my dog?
+Q: How long is the wait time to receive a dog?

 A: Companion dog wait time is normally six months.
-Service Dog wait times are the longest they are normally between six to twelve months.
+Service Dog wait times are the longest they are normally between six to twelve months or more.
 Your waiting time is determined by the specialized training that goes into your dog.
-Of course these times could be less or more depending on the availability of dogs that we currently have on hand and the type of training that is needed.
+Of course, these times could be less or more depending on the availability of dogs that we currently have on hand and the type of training that is needed.

 Q: Do you offer Seizures or Diabetic Alert Dogs?

 A: No, we offer Seizure or Diabetic Response Dogs.
 They are trained to provide comfort and/or a sense of safety to a person who is experiencing or has just experienced a seizure.
-We then work with you, while your bonding with your dog to potentially alert on these items.
-We work towards hopefully obtaining a few minute alert on Seizure, Diabetic, Narcolepsy, and PTSD.
+We then work with you, while you're bonding with your dog to potentially alert on these items.
+We work towards hopefully obtaining a few minutes alert on Seizure, Diabetic, Narcolepsy, and PTSD.

 A: The American with Disabilities website can be found at this link: http//:www.ada.gov